keliseev/spark_capstone/README.md

 * Oracle Java 8+
 * IDE IntelliJ IDEA
+* For the SBT usage, the IDE should have [SBT plugin](https://plugins.jetbrains.com/plugin/5007-sbt)
 ## Executing
 In IDE only at the moment.
 Can be compiled
 ```bash